abdullahswamtech/test_repo/README.md

 ## Things to Change
 1. Change bundle id in 'General' tab of targets
 2. Change display name in `Targets -> General -> Identity -> Display Name`.
 If you want to change app name in complete app then follow steps at this [link](https://stackoverflow.com/a/239006/19673742)
-3. Change 'baseURL' in MainAPIClient.swift file
+3. Change 'baseURL' in [MainAPIClient.swift](https://github.com/StudioFortnight/ios-starter-template/blob/main/Fortnight%20iOS%20Template/Networking/MainAPIClient.swift) file
-4. Change theme colors in assets to match with design
+4. Change theme colors in assets to match with design (see [Theme Management](#theme-management))
 5. Configure relevant developer consoles for social logins

 ## List of Features